sofutoka/kindle-highlights/README.md

 I looked into it and <https://clippings.io> works nicely to do extract the highlights.
 However:

-- It is clunky as hell.Y
+- It is clunky as hell.
 - You'd export all your sentences every time and there's no easy straightforward way to only export the sentences that you've gathered since last time.
 - If it had an easy way to delete sentences that'd be fine, but it doesn't.